LafeWessel/CMSC-393-Programming-in-Rust/Readme.md

 ## Run Programs

 To run the programs, you must have Docker and Python 3.* installed on your system.
-Once you have these installed, run the `run_programs.py` file, which will iterate through the projects, create a Dockerfile for each of them, build the container, run it, then close and remove the containers afterwards.
-You can run the containers individually by using the appropriate `docker build` and `docker run` commands: these commands are listed in the `run_programs.py` script.
+Once you have these installed, run the `run_programs.py` file, which will iterate through the projects, create a Dockerfile for each of them, build the container, run it, then close and remove the container afterwards.
+You can remove and generate Dockerfiles, build and run Docker containers for single, multiple, or all projects by using the appropriate flags as described by `run_programs.py -h`.

 ## Notes

-Running the `run_programs.py` script will run all the local programs, and there is not yet a way to modify this behavior.